-- At CIMs (see Appendix E), the title of Competitions may not include the name of any country or International region. - At other CIs, the name of the respective nation or country may, with Approval of the relevant NF, be used for the title of one (1) Competition.
+1. At CIMs (see Appendix E), the title of Competitions may not include the name of any country or International region.

+At other CIs, the name of the respective nation or country may, with Approval of the relevant NF, be used for the title of one (1) Competition.

-At CIOs, the same provision applies to one (1) Competition in each Discipline. - The name "World" or names of continents, regions or other groups of nations or countries including the use of the word, or any form of the word, "Nation" as title of Competitions, Cups or any other classifications may only be used with Approval of the Board. - 3.
-The use of other names given to an Event or to a number of linked Events (FEI-named Series and/or Series) as defined in Appendix A taking place under the jurisdiction of one (1) or more than one (1) NF requires the Approval of the Board. - Only specific Events and Competitions designated by the FEI may be described and/or named "Nations Cups". - Events and Team Competitions for Nations held during CIOs that are not designated by the FEI as "Nations Cup" earnway not be described and/or carry the name, or a name similar to, "Nations Cup".
-They should must be described and/or named "Official Team Competition".
+At CIOs, the same provision applies to one (1) Competition in each Discipline.

+- 2. The name "World" or names of continents, regions or other groups of nations or countries as title of Competitions, Cups or any other classifications may only be used with Approval of the Board. - 3.
+The use of other names given to an Event or to a number of linked Events (FEI-named Series and/or Series) as defined in Appendix A taking place under the jurisdiction of one (1) or more than one (1) NF requires the Approval of the Board.